citp/privacy-policy-historical/f/fi/fit/fitzvillafuerte.com.md

-> *The following text is extracted and transformed from the fitzvillafuerte.com privacy policy that was archived on 2011-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110523184655id_/http%3A//fitzvillafuerte.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fitzvillafuerte.com privacy policy that was archived on 2011-12-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111202082758id_/http%3A//fitzvillafuerte.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

+Sponsored Links:

 Your privacy is respected here in my site, [fitzvillafuerte.com](http://fitzvillafuerte.com/ "Ready To Be Rich").
 Please read below the disclosures regarding information gathering and dissemination practices for this web site.